 The ECtHR, by a majority, held Belgium to have violated art.
 3 as this situation could have been avoided or made shorter if the proceedings to suspend and set aside the decision ordering the applicants to leave the country had been conducted more speedily.
 However overstretched the reception network for asylum seekers may have been, the Court considered that the Belgian authorities had not given due consideration to the applicants' vulnerability and had failed in their obligation not to expose the applicants to conditions of extreme poverty for four weeks with no access to sanitary facilities, no means of meeting their basic needs, and lacking any prospect of improvement of their situation.
 The lack of suspensive effect of their request to set aside the decision ordering them to leave the country had resulted in the material support granted to them being withdrawn and had forced them to return to Serbia without their fears of a possible violation of art.
 3 having been examined.
 The case was referred to Grand Chamber in December 2015.
 A year later, the Court states that there is no contact any more with their lawyer and therefor has to conclude that the applicants do not intend to pursue their application; thus, the case is struck out of the list.
 Restoring the case to the list is only possible under Art.
 37(2).

-According to the dissenting opinion of judge Ranzoni (joined by Lopez Guerra, Sicilianos and Lemmens) the Court should have ruled the case.
+According to the dissenting opinion of judges Ranzoni, Lopez Guerra, Sicilianos and Lemmens the Court should have ruled the case.

-Z.A. v.
-RUS
+ECtHR Ap.no.
+61411/15 Z.A. v.
+RUS 21 Mar.
+2017

-\ 4 joint cases.
+- \ Referral to Grand Chamber on 18 Sep 2017 - \ 4 joint cases.
 The applicants were asylum seekers from Iraq, the Palestinian Territories, Somalia and Syria.
 While travelling independently of each other via Moscow's Sheremetyevo Airport, they had been denied entry into Russia and had ended up spending between 5 and 23 months in the transit zone of the airport.